Eastern Han to Sui Porcelain

 |Henan Gongyi Bai He kiln (Northern Wei Period)|

 A distinctive feature of vessels from the North/South Dynasties was the strong influence of Buddhism as reflected in the vessels with lotus motif and a form of buddhist stylised flower called bao xiang hua (宝相花) and Ren Dong这(忍冬纹), ie honeysuckle motif.
 The most prominent vessel of the North Dynasties was the magnificent jar with body in lotus form.
 It is heavily potted with light grayish or greyish brown paste.
 The glaze is transparent and glassy.
-One kiln producing such wares was discovered at Zhai li kiln (寨里窑) in zi bo (淄博) in Shandong province.
+In Northern China, one kiln producing such wares was discovered at Zhai li kiln (寨里窑) in zi bo (淄博) in Shandong province.
+Hunan Yuezhou kiln is also known to produce such vessels.

 Greenware (Celadon) with iron-brown painted motif